Necolanch/exercise-buddy/docs/research/R3-Notes.md

 ## Reference Links
 Use this section to highlight your own independent research.
 Replace the example references below with your own links and recommended resources.
 For example...

-**Resource 1: Good users — bad users: from use cases to misuse cases**
+**Resource 1: What is a Brand Personality, According to Marketers Who've Developed Them**
-[Good users — bad users: from use cases to misuse cases](https://uxdesign.cc/good-users-bad-users-from-use-cases-to-misuse-cases-cd4cc0424e3a): I learned about thought process for creating an app.
+[What is a Brand Personality, According to Marketers Who've Developed Them](https://blog.hubspot.com/marketing/what-is-brand-personality): I learned about brand personality.

-**Resource 2: The importance and benefits of wireframing when designing a website**
+**Resource 2: An overview of Style Tiles and why you should start implementing them in your design process**
-[The importance and benefits of wireframing when designing a website](https://www.zebedeecreations.com/blog/the-importance-of-wireframing/): I found some specific benefits of wireframing.
+[An overview of Style Tiles and why you should start implementing them in your design process](https://uxdesign.cc/an-overview-of-style-tiles-and-why-you-should-start-implementing-them-in-the-design-process-37163bffb5b9): I learned why style tiles are important.

-**Resource 3: The Importance of Wireframing for a Responsive Website**
+**Resource 3: Website color schemes: Theory, practice, and inspiration**
-[The Importance of Wireframing for a Responsive Website](https://www.seguetech.com/the-importance-of-wireframing-for-a-responsive-website/): I found things to avoid when wireframing.
+[Website color schemes: Theory, practice, and inspiration](https://getflywheel.com/layout/website-color-schemes/): I learned about properly implementing color scheme.

 <br>

 **Note:**
-Resource 1 really helped me to see why it is important to research and think out all potential issues before even getting to wireframing.
+Resource 2 opened up a whole new way of thinking for me about branding.